Mopinion-com/mopinion-sdk-android/README.md

 }
 ```
 If some of the States will not be used, just do not implement the if sentence.
 Always keep the return Unit.INSTANCE in Java.

+## <a name="flutter">Flutter Integration</a>
+To be able to use our Native SDK in a Flutter project, please go to the [Flutter Integration SDK repository](https://github.com/Mopinion-com/flutter-integration-sdk) and follow the instructions.